formal-methods-mpi/Workshop.jl/docs/src/5_additional/extensive-foundations.md

 integer_vector = collect(integer_sequence)
 ```

-## Arrays

-Without going too much into the details, it is important to know about the concept of arrays in Julia.

-Arrays are a fundamental data structure in Julia that can be used to represent and manipulate multi-dimensional collections of values.
-Vectors and matrices are special cases of arrays, where vectors are one-dimensional arrays and matrices are two-dimensional arrays.
-Arrays can have more than two dimensions, allowing you to work with higher-dimensional data structures in a consistent and efficient way.

-The concept of arrays generalizes vectors and matrices by extending their properties and operations to multiple dimensions.
-This means that most of the functions and operations you have learned for vectors and matrices can be applied to arrays with higher dimensions as well.

 ### Exercises

 1. Create a vector of strings and concatenate it with another vector of strings.